Home » Easy Whole Wheat French Toast (Stuffed)

 • Fresh strawberries.
 Optional garnish.

-How to make this Stuffed French Toast recipe
+How to make this Whole Wheat French Toast

 Four-step collage for a stuffed French toast recipe: 1) Two slices of bread with jelly on a plate; 2) Plain bread slice on a plate; 3) Bread soaking in cinnamon batter in a baking dish; 4) Another slice soaking in the batter.